Laurel Park Incorporated: Site history

 The judgement also allowed the landfill to be used for disposal of municipal waste only.
 In 1983, a leachate collection system was constructed to convey wastes off-site into the Naugatuck municipal waste water treatment plant.
 However, it was not hooked up until 1989.
 The CT DEP did not allow the collection system to flow into the municipal sewers until an additional separate leachate line was installed in December 1989.

-On October 13, 1983 the CT DEP issued a cease and desist order prohibiting the operation of the landfill based on the detection of 2,3,7,8-tetra-chloro-p-dioxin (TCDD) in an onsite monitoring well.
+On October 13, 1983, the CT DEP issued a cease and desist order prohibiting the operation of the landfill based on the detection of 2,3,7,8-tetra-chloro-p-dioxin (TCDD) in an onsite monitoring well.
 Later sampling and analyses did not detect the presence of this contaminant.
-As a result the landfill was allowed to reopen and accept municipal waste.
+As a result, the landfill was allowed to reopen and accept municipal waste.

 In 1986, a preliminary health assessment was performed by ATSDR which concluded that surface runoff and leachate associated with the site posed a potential public health threat to residents near the site.

-In May 1988 an Addendum to the Health Assessment was released.
+In May 1988, an Addendum to the Health Assessment was released.
 ATSDR reviewed a list of proposed alternatives for remediation to determine which of them were adequate for the protection of public health.

 The landfill was closed in 1987.

 In 1989, the U.S. Environmental Protection Agency ordered the owners of the landfill to construct a sewer line connecting the leachate collection system to the Naugatuck Municipal Sewage Treatment Plant.
-The sewer line was installed to alleviate the serious problem of overflow of contaminated leachate from a manhole on the Laurel Park site.
+The sewer line was installed to alleviate the serious problem of the overflow of contaminated leachate from a manhole on the Laurel Park site.
 This sewer line discharges into the Naugatuck municipal sewage treatment plant.

 Contamination at the site

 Soil contaminants taken at the site include dioxins and dioxin-like compounds, benzene, butane, chloroform, ethylbenzene, methane, methyl ethyl ketone, pentane, and toluene.
-Many of these chemicals are highly toxic carcinogens which are known to cause cancer.
+Many of these chemicals are highly toxic carcinogens that are known to cause cancer.
 No air testing has been conducted.
 Now that the landfill cap and leachate collection have been completed, there are no threats of contamination due to surface contact.

-As of September 2008 in the site's latest Five-Year-Review Report, the US EPA raised concerns that the current leachate system is not catching all contaminates, and that contaminants may be migrating off site either into the Unnamed brook that runs behind Andrew Avenue School, or into the bedrock and discharging into groundwater.
+As of September 2008 in the site's latest Five-Year-Review Report, the US EPA raised concerns that the current leachate system is not catching all contaminates, and that contaminants may be migrating off-site either into the Unnamed brook that runs behind Andrew Avenue School, or into the bedrock and discharging into groundwater.
 Groundwater flows northwest and south from the site.
 The main cause for concern would be residences on Hunters Mountain that are not hooked up to the public water line.

 Another cause for concern noted by the US EPA is a 200-home development proposed by Primrose Companies of Bridgeport, CT adjacent to Hunters Mountain Road and Andrew Mountain Road.
 The proposed southern portion of the development abuts the landfill perimeter, and Laurel Park, Inc. has proposed that houses close to the landfill must use passive foundation ventilation systems to mitigate residents from coming in contact with contaminants or gas from the landfill.